seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

   instance if the second string is shorter.
 If neither type is parametric the ``adjust_descriptors`` must use it.
 * ``adjust_descriptors(dtypes_in[2], dtypes_out[2], casting_out) -> int {0, -1}``
-  The out dtypes must be set correctly to dtypes which the stirded loop (transfer function) can handle.
+  The out dtypes must be set correctly to dtypes which the strided loop (transfer function) can handle.
 Initially the result must have be instances of the same DType class as the ``CastingImpl`` is defined for.
   The ``casting_out`` will be set to ``NPY_SAFE_CASTING``, ``NPY_UNSAFE_CASTING``,